csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 what about Chrome on iOS?
 That is called Chrome, after all?

-Unfortunately, while Chrome on iOS is a project owned by the Chromium team, the browser itself does not use Blink—the only engine that can currently capture Core Web Vitals data:
+Unfortunately, while Chrome on iOS is a project owned by the Chromium team, the browser itself does not use Blink — the only engine that can currently capture Core Web Vitals data:

 > **Due to constraints of the iOS platform, all browsers must be built on top of